eehwan/ec2-control/README.md

 - **Flexible Configuration:** Manage instances by name or group using a simple `config.yaml` file.
 - **Enhanced User Experience:** Supports `--dry-run`, `--verbose`, and `--yes` options.
 - **Robust Error Handling:** Provides clear messages for AWS authentication, instance state, and configuration issues.
+- **SSH Connection:** Connect directly to instances, with optional automatic stopping on disconnect.

 ## Installation